everx-labs/ton-dev-cli/README.md

 ```
 Usage: tondev use [options] <version>

-Use specified version for containers
+Use specified version for containers.

 Options:
-  -n, --networks [names]  apply command to specified network[s] (names must be
+  -n, --networks [names]  Apply command to specified network[s] (names must be
-                          separated with comma)
+                          separated with comma).
-  -m, --compilers         apply command to the compilers container
+  -m, --compilers         Apply command to the compilers container.
-  -h, --help              output usage information
+  -h, --help              display help for command
 ```

 #### `tondev set --help`